Red-Swingline/EchoNotifier/README.md

 I have developed this application that monitors dbus events for notifications and plays custom sounds for specific applications.
 Users can configure the application and customize the sound to be played.
 The reason behind creating this application was my frustration with using the Microsoft Teams web app on Linux.
 I was missing notifications as the app was not playing sounds.
 This application is probably not of much use to anyone else as it was developed to solve my specific problem.

-Currently only supports wav and mp3 formats.
+Currently only supports wav and mp3 formats for playback.

+If you find this application useful, please consider:
 <div style="text-align: center;">
     <a href="https://www.buymeacoffee.com/swingline" target="_blank">
         <img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174">